The truth: your project management plan has nothing to do with project managementAidan HornsbyLast Updated: June 7, 2017

 Convincing a group of people to do something can be difficult.
 But it’s also the bedrock of effective project management.

-No roadmap, process or project management plan can convince the people you’re working with that a project is worth investing their time and effort into—that’s something you need to do as a manager.
+No roadmap, process, or project management plan can convince the people you’re working with that a project is worth investing their time and effort into—that’s something you need to do as a manager.

 Don’t get caught up in details

-It’s easy to get caught up in the activities and minutia of project management – tracking and hitting milestones, meetings, etc. — but good project managers know that these surface-level indicators don’t matter much unless you have buy-in from your team members.
+It’s easy to get caught up in the activities and minutiae of project management – tracking and hitting milestones, meetings, etc. — but good project managers know that these surface-level indicators don’t matter much unless you have buy-in from your team members.

 A project will simply not be successful unless people are willing to sacrifice time and energy to complete it.

 The ability to persuade team members to buy into an idea is larger than any one project management skill or habit, and often takes years of experience to master.
 The best way to get better at this immediately is to make sure you aren’t currently doing anything that is actively preventing people from buying in in the first place.

 All people deserve and expect to be treated with a certain level of respect.
 They want the same things that you do: to be understood as individuals, to do meaningful work, and for their efforts to be acknowledged.
 Ignoring these very basic facts about people is a surefire way to lose the trust of your team members.